-To answer the title question is simply, it depends on the type of bulb.
-Most old bulbs can’t be recycled, but many bulbs should absolutely be recycled.
-That’s why we have written this guide to the best way to dispose of each type of light bulb.
+To answer the title question, it depends on the type of bulb.
+Most old bulbs can’t be recycled, but many bulbs should be recycled.
+That’s why we have written this guide to the best way to dispose of each light bulb.
 This way, you will know which bulbs can be thrown away safely and which need special treatment.

 In general, incandescent and halogen bulbs can be thrown in the trash.
 If they are broken, you should wrap them with paper towels or newspaper to protect anyone that comes in contact with them.
-Compact fluorescent lights and fluorescent bulbs need to be properly recycled as they contain mercury.
+Compact fluorescent lights and fluorescent bulbs must be recycled appropriately as they contain mercury.

-It used to be, if you went to a store to get a light bulb, they were all the same.
-You simply decided how much light you wanted and the more light meant the higher the wattage.
+It used to be if you went to a store to get a light bulb, they were all the same.
+You decided how much light you wanted; the more light meant, the higher the wattage.
 It was easy, but it was also wasteful.

-If you have recently headed to the local discount store, supermarket, or hardware store, then you realize that there is now a much larger selection of bulbs than before.
-They use a lot less energy than the old bulbs, and they also don’t get as hot, which means they last much longer; some are made to last as much as for up to 50 thousand hours.
+If you have recently headed to the local discount store, supermarket, or hardware store, you realize there is a much more extensive selection of bulbs than before.
+They use less energy than the old bulbs and don’t get as hot, which means they last much longer; some are made to stay up to 50 thousand hours.

-That’s a long time, to be sure, but it still means it will burn up and die eventually, which means it will have to eventually be replaced.
-However, before you decide to simply throw the old bulb in the garbage, you should understand the consequences.
-That means you have to know if the bulb you’re getting rid of has hazardous components and which ones can and should be recycled.
+That’s a long time, to be sure, but it still means it will burn up and die eventually, which means it will have to be replaced eventually.
+However, before you throw the old bulb in the garbage, you should understand the consequences.
+That means you must know if the bulb you’re getting rid of has hazardous components and which ones can and should be recycled.

-In this article, we will explain whether you can throw a bulb out with the regular trash, and which type of bulb can and/or should be recycled.
+This article will explain whether you can throw a bulb out with regular trash and which type of bulb can and should be recycled.
 The rules and regulations regarding recycling will be discussed and explained.

 Need new lightbulbs?
 These are the top 5 bestsellers on Amazon!

-The first thing you should know about light bulbs of the incandescent variety is that they’re largely a 19th Century technology.
-This is the type of bulb that was used for many years, even though everyone knew they were sucking power from the grid, and they were actually somewhat dangerous.
+The first thing you should know about light bulbs of the incandescent variety is that they’re primarily a 19th Century technology.
+This bulb was used for many years, even though everyone knew they were sucking power from the grid and were somewhat dangerous.

 There is a reason we have used light shades for many years.
-Anyone who has accidentally come in contact with an incandescent bulb that was on for more than a few minutes knows how hot they could get.
+Anyone who has accidentally come in contact with an incandescent bulb that was on for more than a few minutes knows how hot it can get.
 They are made with a thin filament of wire and no hazardous materials, so there is no immediate danger in throwing them into the trash.

-The fact that incandescent bulbs are safe to throw away is good because they largely cannot be recycled, although that is only technically true.
-Most recycling centers do not have the equipment needed to separate the parts and recycle them because such equipment is expensive.
+The fact that incandescent bulbs are safe to throw away is good because they cannot be recycled, although that is only technically true.
+Most recycling centers do not have the equipment to separate and recycle the parts because such equipment is expensive.
 That means they are effectively not recyclable.

-That said, however, some communities have recycling centers that are willing to invest in the future and many of them advertise their ability to recycle incandescent bulbs, so it might be worth a Google search to find one.
-It used to be easier, as large retailers like Lowe’s and The Home Depot used to have recycle bins, but that has changed.
+However, some communities have recycling centers willing to invest in the future.
+Many advertise their ability to recycle incandescent bulbs, so it might be worth a Google search to find one.
+It used to be more accessible, as large retailers like Lowe’s and Home Depot used recycle bins, but that has changed.

 In Most Cases, Throwing Incandescent Bulbs Out is Okay

 Unless authorities are willing to invest in the right equipment to recycle old light bulbs, you have no choice but to trash them.
-Throwing incandescent bulbs in the trash is in no way the ideal way to dispose of them, of course, since they can break apart and rip through the trash bag, making terrible messes more likely, among other things.
+Throwing incandescent bulbs in the trash is in no way the ideal way to dispose of them since they can break apart and rip through the trash bag, making terrible messes more likely, among other things.

-Thankfully, though, incandescent bulbs don’t typically contain chemicals that are toxic, however, so disposing of them in the trash isn’t necessarily harmful to either the health of your family or the environment.
+Thankfully, though, incandescent bulbs don’t typically contain toxic chemicals, so disposing of them in the trash isn’t necessarily harmful to your family’s health or the environment.

-However, because of the glass shards, you might consider wrapping old bulbs in old packing materials or plastic before putting them in a garbage bag, in order to minimize the potential damage to garbage bags, other trash, and fingers.
+However, because of the glass shards, you might consider wrapping old bulbs in old packing materials or plastic before putting them in a garbage bag to minimize the potential damage to garbage bags, other trash, and fingers.

 When people think of halogen light bulbs, they usually consider vehicle headlights.
-However, these days, they are more like incandescent bulbs, and they are tough, so they are becoming more common in and around homes and offices.
+However, these days, they are more like incandescent bulbs and challenging, becoming more common in and around homes and offices.

 In recent years, halogen bulbs are increasingly appearing in homes and offices.
-They are used to provide extra light in many living rooms, and they are used in desk lamps, to provide extra light and/or a quality of light that work better than old-fashioned fluorescent lights.
+They provide extra light in many living rooms, and desk lamps offer additional light and a quality light that works better than old-fashioned fluorescent lights.

 At home, halogen bulbs are increasingly found outside, being used as floodlights.
 This is because halogen lights are a more advanced version of an incandescent bulb, so the light is reliable, and the glass used in them is a lot stronger and capable of withstanding a lot more pressure.

-Halogen bulbs also last longer than incandescent bulbs; they are rated at between 2000 and 4000 hours.
-When disposing of them, their durability also makes them less concerning than incandescent when it comes to trashing them, since the glass is less likely to break.
+Halogen bulbs also last longer than incandescent bulbs, rated at between 2000 and 4000 hours.
+When disposing of them, their durability also makes them less concerning than incandescent when it comes to trashing them since the glass is less likely to break.

-While incandescent bulbs have virtually no toxic chemicals in them, the same cannot be said of fluorescent bulbs, including the Compact Fluorescent Light (CFL) bulbs that represented the initial transition away from incandescent bulbs to all sorts of bulbs that are far safer and more energy-efficient.
+While incandescent bulbs have virtually no toxic chemicals, the same cannot be said of fluorescent bulbs, including the Compact Fluorescent Light (CFL) bulbs that represented the initial transition away from incandescent bulbs to all sorts of bulbs that are far safer and more energy-efficient.

-These narrow glass tubes were curled into their weird shape is so they could be used in standard light bulb fixtures.
-They are far more energy-efficient than incandescent bulbs, but they lag well behind LED light bulbs.
+These narrow glass tubes were curled into their weird shape, so they could be used in standard light bulb fixtures.
+They are far more energy-efficient than incandescent bulbs but lag well behind LED light bulbs.

-These bulbs represented the first type of energy-saving light bulb, we were pointed to quite a few years ago.
+These bulbs represented the first energy-saving light bulb we were pointed to quite a few years ago.
 As noted, they have since been supplanted in the sustainability sweepstakes, but they served their purpose well.

-Unfortunately, that means a lot of CFL bulbs are currently being disposed of these days, as people transition to LED and other newer choices.
-The problem is, all fluorescent bulbs have a small bit of mercury in them.
-While the amount of mercury in each bulb is minuscule, even less than the mercury contained in old-time thermometers, the possible volume of CFL bulbs ending up in a landfill is huge.
+Unfortunately, that means many CFL bulbs are currently being disposed of as people transition to LED and other newer choices.
+The problem is that all fluorescent bulbs have a tiny bit of mercury.
+While the amount of mercury in each bulb is minuscule, even less than the mercury contained in old-time thermometers, the possible volume of CFL bulbs ending up in a landfill is enormous.

 While they rarely take in incandescent bulbs for recycling, Home Depot, Lowe’s, and other retailers will usually still accept CFL bulbs for recycling.
-In addition, there are a number of websites for national organizations that will happily take your CFLs for recycling, so it pays to search for those.
+In addition, several websites for national organizations will happily take your CFLs for recycling, so it pays to search for those.

 Long before we started switching to CFLs in our homes, fluorescent were very common in homes and offices nationwide.
-These were mostly used in businesses, especially offices because they saved a lot of energy and money.
-One reason for that is because they are relatively easy on energy usage.
+These were primarily used in businesses, especially offices, because they saved a lot of energy and money.
+One reason for that is that they are relatively easy on energy usage.
 Not only that, but they last a long time, as much as 36 thousand hours.

-Removing these bulbs can be tricky, in part because of the mercury, but also because the glass is so fragile.
+Removing these bulbs can be tricky, partly because of the mercury but also because the glass is so fragile.

 However, if you take some basic steps recommended by the Environmental Protection Agency (EPA), you can safely remove these bulbs.
 Of course, if you accidentally break a bulb, anyway, don’t panic.
 There is a section later on explaining the EPA rules, and they are easy to handle.

-Just try to stay away from the area for 15 minutes or so and open a window, if possible and open a window to allow the air to circulate and shut off your air conditioning for a bit.
+Stay away from the area for 15 minutes and open a window, if possible, to allow the air to circulate and shut off your air conditioning for a bit.
 At that point, you can use a small brush and a dustpan, sticky tape, or damp paper towels to clean up the broken glass.

 Thankfully, many major retailers, such as Lowe’s and Home Depot, now accept these tubes for recycling.
 There are also programs nationwide that collect fluorescent tube-style bulbs for recycling.
-You can visit Earth 911 and enter “fluorescent tubes” to find out the nearest drop-off point to you.
+You can visit Earth 911 and enter “fluorescent tubes” to find the nearest drop-off point.

-These rules apply, no matter what.
-Remember; every time the glass on a fluorescent bulb is even cracked, a small amount of mercury vapor is released.
+These rules apply no matter what.
+Remember, a small amount of mercury vapor is released every time the glass on a fluorescent bulb is cracked.

-Whether you are attempting to dispose of an old bulb, or you are just trying to change a bulb, take all of these precautions every time.
-Remember, a key part of any fluorescent is mercury and, while there isn’t a lot, it is enough to create a health problem for anyone who’s exposed.
+Whether attempting to dispose of an old bulb or just trying to change a bulb, take all of these precautions every time.
+Remember, a vital part of any fluorescent is mercury, and while there isn’t a lot, it is enough to create a health problem for anyone exposed.